liuyehcf/BlogSource/_posts/Cpp-Trivial.md

 In dynamic linking, the order of linking libraries is typically less critical.
 Libraries are not combined into a single executable at compile time; instead, references to these libraries are resolved at runtime.
 The dynamic linker/loader handles the process of loading the necessary libraries into memory when the program is executed and resolves symbols on the fly.
 This means that the system can usually manage dependencies more flexibly, and the specific order in which libraries are listed is not as crucial.

+#### 2.5.2.1 libdl

+The `libdl` library plays a crucial role in the Linux environment as it provides dynamic linking capabilities.
+Here's a breakdown of its primary functions:

+* **Loading of Shared Libraries**: `libdl` enables the dynamic loading of shared libraries into memory during the runtime of an application.
+This is done without these libraries being statically linked to the executable, allowing for a more flexible and modular approach to application development and deployment.
+* **Symbol Resolution**: Once a shared library is loaded, `libdl` provides functions to look up symbols (functions and variables) within these libraries.
+This allows an application to call functions whose addresses are only known at runtime, facilitating the use of plugins or modules that can extend the application's capabilities without needing to recompile the application.
+* **Dynamic Unloading**: It also supports the unloading of shared libraries from memory.
+This is useful for applications that need to load and unload modules dynamically based on runtime conditions, optimizing memory usage and functionality on the fly.

+**The primary functions provided by `libdl` include:**

+* `dlopen()`: Opens a shared library and prepares it for use.
+The following flags control the loading mode:
+    * `RTLD_LAZY`: lazy symbol resolution.
+    * `RTLD_NOW`: immediate symbol resolution.
+    * `RTLD_DEEPBIND`
+    * `RTLD_GLOBAL`: The library's exported symbols are placed in the global symbol table.
+    * `RTLD_LOCAL`: (The opposite of `RTLD_GLOBAL`, and also the default)The library's symbols are not made available for resolving symbols in later-loaded libraries.
+* `dlsym()`: Searches for the address of a symbol in the opened libraries.
+* `dlclose()`: Closes a shared library, releasing resources associated with it.
+* `dlerror()`: Provides string descriptions of errors caused by any of the above functions.

+**Supplemental Insights:**

+* [dlopen in libc and libdl](https://stackoverflow.com/questions/31155824/dlopen-in-libc-and-libdl): `libdl` is only exposing the **private** dl functions that already exist in libc as well as some wrappers to make the use of the libraries a bit easier.
+You can see some of this behaviour by looking at the symbol table of `libdl`.
+    * Check private methods: `readelf -s /lib64/ld-linux-x86-64.so.2 | grep PRIVATE`

+#### 2.5.2.2 DSO boundary

+A DSO is just another term for a shared library (e.g., `.so` file on Linux, `.dll` on Windows, `.dylib` on macOS).
+It contains code and data that can be loaded at runtime and linked dynamically.

+**When people talk about a DSO boundary, they mean the interface between:**

+* Code inside the shared library (DSO)
+* Code outside the shared library (the main program or other DSOs)

+**This boundary is important because:**

+* **Symbol visibility**: Only symbols (functions, classes, variables) marked as exported cross the DSO boundary.
+Hidden symbols remain internal.
+* **ABI stability**: Anything exposed across the DSO boundary must follow a stable Application Binary Interface (ABI), otherwise different compilers or versions may fail.
+* **Exception safety**: C++ exceptions thrown across a DSO boundary may cause undefined behavior if the runtimes are incompatible.
+* **RTTI/typeinfo**: Dynamic casts or typeid may fail if the same type is defined in multiple DSOs without proper visibility control.

+**Practical issues:**

+* If you compile a library and an application separately, you must ensure exported APIs are declared with something like `__attribute__((visibility("default")))` (GCC/Clang) or `__declspec(dllexport)` (MSVC).
+* Passing STL containers (like `std::string`, `std::vector`) across a DSO boundary is often discouraged unless you can guarantee both sides use the same standard library version and ABI.
+* That's why many libraries expose only C-style APIs across DSO boundaries (plain functions, opaque pointers).

 ## 2.6 Environment Variables

 Please refer to `man ld.so` for details: